Reading Time: 2 minutes

 A top-level domain is used to identify a specific geographic area or type of business.

-• In the case of a geographical area, we will talk about ccTLD (country code top-leve domain).
+• In the case of a geographical area, we will talk about ccTLD (country code top-level domain).
 This is the case with .it domains. eng .fr .es etc.

-• In the second case, we will talk about gTLD (Generic top-leve domain) and are those used for organizations and companies.
-For example the .com which is used to indicate commercial activities
+• In the second case, we will talk about gTLD (Generic top-level domain) and those used for organizations and companies.
+For example, the .com which is used to indicate commercial activities

 Second level domains

-and therefore in www.nomesito.it, the “sitename” part is the second level domain, while the “.it” is the first level domain
+Therefore, in www.nomesito.it, the “sitename” part is the second-level domain, while “.it” is the first-level domain

 The choice of this domain is fundamental because it must be: